bkuhn/talks/Org-Participation-FLOSS-2013/org-participation.markdown

 + What's wrong with for-profits?
       - that duty to shareholders gets in the way.
-      - business interest merely accelerates pace.
+      - at best, business interest merely accelerates pace.
+      - at worst, it distorts the community into trade-association thinking.

 + Only non-profits can view community, sharing, helping, and learning as paramount.